 Without volunteers, VFLA would cease to exist.

 Becoming a Board member is a unique opportunity to support and strengthen your profession in Vermont and beyond.
-We know you have lots of ideas to offer and we would love to help you find your niche in our organization.
 In addition to having an influence on the future of world languages in VT and helping to guide the VFLA in serving the professional needs of its members, benefits of being on the VFLA Board include free membership, free conference, and you can apply to your LSB for PD hours based.